meowwtama/tp/docs/DeveloperGuide.md

 #### Extensions:
 * 3a.
 MyBookshelf detects invalid index for library user.
     * 3a1.
 MyBookshelf notifies library manager with an error message.
     * 3a2.
-Library manager performs [Find a library user in the Contact List (UC4)](#use-case--uc4---find-a-library-user-in-the-contact-list).
+Library manager performs [Find a library user in the Contact List (UC4)](#use-case-uc4---find-a-library-user-in-the-contact-list).
     * 3a3.
-Library manager performs [Library user returns a book (UC7)](#use-case--uc7---library-user-returns-a-book).
+Library manager performs [Library user returns a book (UC7)](#use-case-uc7---library-user-returns-a-book).

   ***Use case resumes from step 3.***

 * 3b.
 MyBookshelf detects an error in the book title.
     * 3b1.
 MyBookshelf notifies library manager with an error message.
     * 3b2.
-Library manager confirms book title again.
+Library manager checks if the book title he entered is correct.
     * 3b3.
 Library manager enters new book title.
       Steps 3b1-3b3 are repeated until the book title entered is valid.

   ***Use case resumes from step 3.***

 * *a.
-At any time, Library manager chooses to cancel the return process of library user.<br>
+At any time, Library manager chooses to cancel the returning process of the library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***